 What follows for the person booking the flight is an ala cart experience in which you could book exactly the details that you wanted without having to browse through dozens or hundreds of prepackaged itineraries.

 Granted, this same information could still be provided to the GDSs via an NDC, but it would be in a format that others could break apart and offer ala cart as described above.

-Not to mention, airlines are finding this alternate third party option far cheaper on their own pocketbooks.
-According to American Airline’s VP of sales, Cory Garner, NDCs are “up to 90 percent less expensive for American to book and that having an alternative to GDS distribution gives it leverage with GDSs.”
+Not to mention, airlines are finding this alternate third-party option far cheaper on their own pocketbooks.
+According to American Airlines’ VP of sales, Cory Garner, NDCs are “up to 90 percent less expensive for American to book and that having an alternative to GDS distribution gives it leverage with GDSs.”
 (The Beat Travel).

 Additionally – and perhaps most importantly to business travel – NDC has allowed the airlines to structure corporate deals differently.
 For example, they could easily bundle in certain ancillary features in a corporate agreement like when a traveler for that corporation boards, if that corporation’s travelers get blanket access to the airline’s lounge, or if all travelers from that corporation automatically get free wireless.
-If baggage is important to a company because they have a lot of equipment, a baggage waiver could easily be administered thus meeting the needs of that corporation far more directly and efficiently than before.
+If the baggage is important to a company because they have a lot of equipment, a baggage waiver could easily be administered thus meeting the needs of that corporation far more directly and efficiently than before.

 So not only does this new booking method allow for more customization on the part of the traveler and corporation, but it saves the airline money.
-Which of course means that the airlines will be very interested in adopting it more and more as the technology gets even better.
+This of course means that the airlines will be very interested in adopting it more and more as the technology gets even better.
 Many consider this a win/win.